Palisades Center: Layout and attractions

 The mall has four floors, which at its opening housed over 220 businesses under a 1 e6sqft roof, as well as 8,500 parking spaces on the property's 2 e6sqft, a space large enough to fit 40 White Houses.
 To accommodate its customers and tenants, the mall houses 40 escalators, eight passenger elevators, and 11 freight elevators.

-The third floor of the mall contains a 2,000 seat food court with over a dozen quick-service restaurants, and a 60 ft Ferris wheel.
+The third floor of the mall contains a 2,000-seat food court with over a dozen quick-service restaurants, and a 60 ft Ferris wheel.
 That level formerly housed Philadelphia Toboggan Company Carousel Number 15, a carousel built in 1907, and listed on the National Register of Historic Places in 2001.
-In May 2009, mall management announced that the then-101-year-old carousel would be disassembled and removed the following month and was replaced by a modern, double-decker Venetian carousel.
-In October 2021, The Journal News reported that ClimbZone would replace the Ventetian Carousel.
+In May 2009, mall management announced that the then-101-year-old carousel would be disassembled and removed the following month.
+It was replaced by a modern, double-decker Venetian carousel.
+In October 2021, The Journal News reported that ClimbZone would replace the Venetian Carousel.

 On the fourth floor is a stadium-seating 21-screen AMC Theatres, that previously held a separate IMAX theater.
 Since 2016, the former IMAX site is home to 5 Wits Interactive Family Entertainment Center.

 At the east end of the fourth floor is an ice rink, which is home to teams and programs that include the Palisades Predators Youth Hockey team and BUDS for Hockey.
-The rink also houses a free skate and Learn to Skate program, an arcade, and a party room for birthday parties.
+The rink also houses a free skate and Learn to Skate program, an arcade (which at one point had Sonic Championship), and a party room for birthday parties.
 The fourth floor is also the entry to Palisades Climb Adventure, a five-level, 85 ft climbing obstacle course created by WonderWorks that allows guests to climb on obstacles while strapped into a harness.